microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - color@3.2.1
  - color@4.2.3

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 Copyright (c) 2012 Heather Arthur